 - Allow our Legion members to conduct their ceremonies safely.
 If you would like to visit the cenotaphs, please do so in the afternoon, and avoid gatherings.

 Coquitlam’s traditional Remembrance Day ceremony on Nov.
 11 – which typically attracts thousands to the Blue Mountain Park cenotaph – will not take place this year in order to protect public health and comply with the Provincial Health Order banning gatherings of more than 50 people.

-To mark Remembrance Day and the 75th anniversary of the end of the Second World War, Coquitlam will lower the flags at City Hall and at Blue Mountain Park on Nov.
+To mark Remembrance Day Coquitlam will lower the flags at City Hall and at Blue Mountain Park on Nov.
 11 but hold no formal event.
 In recognition of the achievements and sacrifices of those who have served our nation in times of war and military conflict, the City is encouraging residents to show their respect for veterans in other ways this year.
-Some ideas:

-Place your poppy: Join in this campaign to display poppy images throughout the community to show gratitude for veterans, similar to the Hearts for Healthcare campaign.
-Look for the full-page ad with a large poppy in the Tri-City News on Nov.
-5, or go to the Community Support section at www.coquitlam.ca/spirit to download a poppy image.
-Then post the image in your window or somewhere visible to others.
+- Place your poppy: Join in this campaign to display poppy images throughout the community to show gratitude for veterans, similar to the Hearts for Healthcare campaign.
+Download a Printable Poppy Poster (PDF) to place on your window or somewhere visible to others.

 Remembrance Day ceremonies are held throughout the Township each year, but this year they will look quite different due to COVID-19.
 In-person attendance at ceremonies is not permitted this year, except for those who are required to conduct the ceremony, but the Township of Langley Council encourages residents to watch the ceremonies live online.